ranumiah/synetec-assessment-angular/README.md

 ## How to submit your completed test

-To sumbit your test, please
+To submit your test, please
 1. Fork this repository
 2. Complete the test as per the instructions below
 3. Commit your changes to your (forked) repo